xilinux/xib/README.md

+# xib
+xilinux build system

+requires xibuild and xipkg to function correctly.
+Will build a whole "repo" of packages, or single packages if requested, using portable chroot system

+## Usage

+`xibd` - the xib daemon, will automatically pull and build packages

+`xib package` - build a single package

+`xib` - build all packages in order

-# Generating all xilinux packages
+### Generating all xilinux packages
 1. cross compile toolchain

 - start with a nice easy clean install